d4n392/EDR-Attack-and-Defense-Lab/README.md

 ![Virus NOT Detected](https://github.com/user-attachments/assets/8bea1003-0e8a-4de4-ac38-7e980d2d1379)

-Now on the attack machine we can simulate an attack to steal credentials by dumping the LSASS memory.
-In LimaCharlie we can check the sensors, observe the telemetry, and write rules to detect the sensitive process.
+### Now to simulate an attack to steal credentials by dumping the LSASS memory.
+In LimaCharlie we can check the sensors, observe the telemetry, and write rules to detect this common cyber attack.

 Part 4 - Blocking an attack